-As defined in Senate Regulation 6: Regulations governing taught postgraduate programmes of study (with the BPS exception outlined in point 12).
+As defined in Senate Regulation 6: Regulations governing taught postgraduate programmes of study.

 In cases where a student has failed to meet a requirement to progress he or she will be required to withdraw from the course and a recommendation will be made to the Board of Examiners for an intermediate award where appropriate.